Bob Hamelin

-In a six-season career, Hamelin posted a .246 batting average with 67 home runs and 209 RBIs in 497 games played.
+Hamelin posted a .246 batting average with 67 home runs and 209 RBIs in 497 games played.
 In 1994, at the age of 26, he was the American League Rookie of the Year.
 His stint as a professional player was marred by leg injuries, both in the minors and majors.
 He also suffered from an eye problem.

 Playing career

 High school and college

 After a long and illustrious career in the Randolph Little League, Hamelin's family moved from their home in Randolph, New Jersey to Irvine, California, when he was 12 years old.
-Hamelin attended Irvine High School where he excelled in both football and baseball and was named the School's Athlete of the Year as a senior.
+Hamelin attended Irvine High School, where he excelled in both football and baseball, and was named the School's Athlete of the Year as a senior.
 The University of Notre Dame recruited him to play football, however Hamelin had already decided to pursue a career in baseball.
 Hamelin enrolled in Santa Ana College after graduating from high school and played on the school's baseball team.
 Soon thereafter the young baseball prospect transferred to UCLA, where he continued to play baseball for his new school.
 In 1987, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.